 Baltimore is one of the most pedestrian-friendly cities in the US, and it is a college town – the University of Baltimore, Johns Hopkins University and the Peabody Institute, Baltimore International College, Morgan State University, and the Maryland Institute College of Art are just a few of the colleges and universities located here.
-With so many colleges and universities, it’s no wonder that Baltimore’s population is young – the average age is 35.

 The Port of Baltimore dates back to 1706, about 23 years before the founding of the town.
 The port began as a point of entry for tobacco from England.
 During the Revolutionary War, earthworks were constructed for port defense.
 That fort was replaced in 1798 with Fort McHenry.